Hair

 Hair Loss

-However cooling is not recommended, as it may reduce medication distribution to the scalp
+However cooling may not be recommended, as it may reduce medication distribution to the scalp

 Course